 According to locals, Farnsworth House Inn is haunted by more than a dozen different spirits, making it one of the most haunted houses in Gettysburg!

-One of the most well known of the spirits is a former nurse by the name of Mary who is still doing her sworn duty by trying to help and comfort those who are ill or injured.
+One of the most well-known spirits is a former nurse by the name of Mary who is still doing her sworn duty by trying to help and comfort those who are ill or injured.